-Our firm has also provided other services to the partnership in relation to general accounting, taxation and other assurance services.
-Partners and employees of our firm may also deal with the partnership on normal terms within the ordinary course of trading activities of the business of the partnership.
+Our firm has also provided other services to the partnership in relation to taxation, general accounting and advisory services.
+Subject to certain restrictions, partners and employees of our firm may also deal with the partnership on normal terms within the ordinary course of trading activities of the business of the partnership.
 These matters have not impaired our independence as auditor of the partnership.
 The firm has no other relationship with, or interest in, the partnership.